 - Will your health problems specifically force you to stop working more than a year?
 SSDI rules say your mental or physical condition must last at least 12 months or result in death.
 In addition, your health must prevent you from doing your current job duties or earning similar wages anywhere else.
 The SSDI program won’t pay you Alabama disability benefits for health problems that improve in less than 12 months.

 - Have you seen a doctor to treat your condition recently?
 Ideally, your last doctor’s visit was in the last 90 days before filing your SSDI claim.
 Otherwise, a Disability Determination Services (DDS) exam must confirm you meet the SSDI program’s definition of “disabled.”
 If you haven’t seen a doctor lately, talk to a lawyer before filing your SSDI claim for Alabama disability!

 - Are you currently 18-64 years old?
 SSDI is an insurance program that working-age Americans pay premiums for through paycheck deductions.
-Once you turn 65, any Alabama disability payments you get through SSDI convert into regular Social Security checks.
+Once you reach your FRA, any Alabama disability payments you get through SSDI convert into regular Social Security.
 Read this to learn why nobody can draw both Social Security retirement and Alabama disability checks at once.

 For people with any “no” answers, skip to the SSI program’s Alabama disability benefits section now.

 2. How Long Does It Usually Take To Get Your First SSDI Check?